-Protestors at One Franklin Square in Washington, D.C. erupted a police response downtown after a few criminal acts drew attention from several nearby city blocks.
+Protestors at One Franklin Square in Washington, D.C. erupted a police response downtown after a few criminal acts drew attention from city blocks nearby.

-In the same day, after the U.S. Presidential Inauguration of Donald Trump, an arsonist could be seen with a flare in the street, leading to the igniting of a street trash can.
+In the same day, after the U.S. Presidential Inauguration of Donald Trump, an arsonist could be seen with a flare in the street, leading to the burning of a street trash can.
 Another trash can would be tipped over and burned as well before an unknown aggressor shattered the window to a parked luxury limousine.
-The aggressor threw flaming debris into the car, quickly sending the vehicle into flames while also igniting the van behind the limousine.
+The aggressor threw flaming debris into the driver’s seat, quickly sending the vehicle into flames while also igniting the SUV behind the limousine.

-Smoke billowed up the adjacent building and drew the attention of street goers from several city blocks down.
+Smoke billowed up the adjacent building and drew crowds of street goers from several city blocks down.
 The flood of witnesses, journalists, protestors, and curious citizens dispersed at the sound of an advancing riot police line.

 A perimeter established around the burning vehicles and debris allowed a fire brigade to extinguish the flames.
 Police crews continued to attempt to tame protestors – using tear gas in addition to at least three ‘flashbangs’ – and maintained the city block perimeter through the night.